Culture of the United States: Religion

 Among developed countries, the U.S. is one of the most religious in terms of its demographics.
 According to a 2002 study by the Pew Global Attitudes Project, the U.S. was the only developed nation in the survey where a majority of citizens reported that religion played a "very important" role in their lives, an opinion similar to that found in Latin America.
 Today, governments at the national, state, and local levels are secular institutions, with what is often called the "separation of church and state".
 The most popular religion in the U.S. is Christianity, comprising the majority of the population (73.7% of adults in 2016).

 Although participation in organized religion has been diminishing, the public life and popular culture of the United States incorporates many Christian ideals specifically about redemption, salvation, conscience, and morality.
 Examples are popular culture obsessions with confession and forgiveness, which extends from reality television to twelve-step meetings.
-Americans expect public figures to confess and have public penitence for any sins or moral wrongdoings they may have caused.
-According to Salon, examples of inadequate public penitence may include the scandals and fallout regarding Tiger Woods, Alex Rodriguez, Mel Gibson, Larry Craig, and Lance Armstrong.

-Most of the Thirteen Colonies were generally not tolerant of dissident forms of worship.
-Civil and religious restrictions were most strictly applied by the Puritans of the Massachusetts Bay Colony which saw various banishments applied to enforce conformity, including the branding iron, the whipping post, the bilboes and the hangman’s noose.
+Most of the British Thirteen Colonies were generally not tolerant of dissident forms of worship.
+Civil and religious restrictions were most strictly applied by the Puritans of the Massachusetts Bay Colony which saw various banishments applied to enforce conformity, including the branding iron, the whipping post, the bilboes and the hangman's noose.
 The persecuting spirit was shared by Plymouth Colony and the colonies along the Connecticut river.
 Mary Dyer was one of the four executed Quakers known as the Boston martyrs, and her death on the Boston gallows marked the beginning of the end of Puritan theocracy and New England independence from English rule; in 1661 Massachusetts was forbidden from executing anyone for professing Quakerism.
 Anti-Catholic sentiment appeared in New England with the first Pilgrim and Puritan settlers.
 The Pilgrims of New England held radical Protestant disapproval of Christmas.
 Christmas observance was outlawed in Boston in 1659.
-The ban by the Puritans was revoked in 1681 by an English appointed governor, however it was not until the mid-19th century that celebrating Christmas became common in the Boston region.
+The ban by the Puritans was revoked in 1681 by an English appointed governor; however, it was not until the mid-19th century that celebrating Christmas became common in the Boston region.